cern-fts/homebrew-dmc/README.md

 ## Help!
 I can't connect to secure endpoints
 To connect to Grid endpoints normally a proxy is required, sometimes with the proper VO extensions.
-Additionally, these endpoints will present the client application a X509 certificate that proofs they are who they say they are.
+Additionally, these endpoints will present the client application a X509 certificate that prooves they are who they say they are.
 These certificates are signed by a trusted Certification Authority, whose certificates need to be present in the client machine.

 So, basically, we need to fix two related issues